 Wickwar is our new N Gauge layout – small enough to be put up up for an evening.
 It has allowed our many new N gauge members to help build it.

 We agreed we wanted a layout based on a real location; a continuous run with a wide variety of trains; and in a “Dumbbell” format on 4 boards with the fiddle yard behind the backscene.
 As we have many DCC enthusiasts, it had to be able to operate with both DC and DCC control.
 We wanted it to be BR steam, preferably earlier than Basingstoke so 1950s.
 We examined a huge number of locations and finally we went for Wickwar, a small through station on the busy secondary route between Gloucester and Bristol.
 While operated by BR(M) it had BR(W) and BR(E) trains as well.

 Heights in the area modeled vary by over 30 metres (= 8″ in N), so we chose an “open frame” baseboard for the scenic parts.
 To make it light we built them out of beams formed of extruded polystyrene (Styrofoam) with a thin ply layer glued on each side.
 We use MERG kits for the electrics to make trains move up automatically in the fiddle yards and operate the signals.
 Photographs we took at Wickwar have been used to create the backscene.
 The Faller car system runs buses and lorries along the front of the layout.

 Sodbury Vale exhibition in Yate on February 1st 2014 was its first outing, but only board 3 was anywhere near complete.
 More recently we have shown it in a more complete state at the Brewery’s open day, so it was inside a building on the layout!
 They have been very helpful in providing plans (and beer!).
-Since then it has appeared at half a dozen shows, winning the vote for “best in show”.
-As always there are still plenty of details for us to add and tweak.
+Since then it has appeared at half a dozen shows, winning the vote for “best in show” at two.
+It is now “complete” though we are still adding and improving details.